Tea vs Coffee: The battle for the cup

 Now, let's examine the two scientifically.
 Both Tea and Coffee plants are members of the evergreen family.
 If allowed to grow naturally, both will become trees.
 However, both plants are pruned so they can be easily harvested (tea is kept much shorter than coffee).
 Both plants produce a drink whose flavor is influenced by the growing conditions, such as soil condition, moisture, surrounding vegetation, etc. Both Coffee and Tea have been naturally imparted with a chemical that provides stimulation, caffeine.
 Finally, both use very similar methods of preparation.

 In the U.S., coffee is the #1 hot drink.
 This title was usurped from tea relatively recently, following the explosion of coffeehouses, led primarily by Starbucks.
-20 years or so ago, when all that was widely available was low-grade, instant coffee, the market was relatively equal.
+Forty years ago, when all that was widely available was low-grade, instant coffee, the market was relatively equal.
 Slowly but surely, several pioneering coffee roasters in the late 60's and early 70's started spreading a simple message to Americans: "you need to be drinking better coffee.
 Really now, people.
 This is just sad."
-These roasters have been able to educate consumers that something better is available and accessible.
-Now, thanks to growing and tight-knit online tea communities and courses such as TeaClass, a similar tea education can even the playing field.
+These roasters were able to educate consumers that something better was available and accessible.
+Now, thanks to growing and tight-knit online tea communities and courses such as TeaClass, a similar tea education may be able to even the playing field.

 Whatever drink you may prefer, make sure you choose based on quality.
 Both industries have been marred by their respective stale, instant, convenience-driven muck.
 By supporting purveyors who are striving for quality, you'll raise the bar for the trade as a whole.